Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you are allergic to cleaning products, use baking soda to clean your sinks with.
 It works great!

 Baking soda can clean just about anything around the house.
 It's great for the bathroom and kitchen and it's a lot less abrasive than commercial cleaning products.
-It's also nontoxic, enough so that it's found in many brands of tooth paste.

 This is a guide about making your own washing soda.
 If you can't purchase washing soda and you need some, it is easy to make by heating some baking soda in the oven.